 TBAE audits a percentage of randomly chosen registrants each year to determine compliance with continuing education.
-At that time you will be required to submit your CEPH Log and supporting documentation.
+At that time you will be required to submit your supporting documentation.
 You will be expected to maintain records that correspond with your statement at renewal that you have completed continuing education for the previous year.
 Records will be reviewed for the audit period selected.
 Keep your documentation for five years.

 Audits will look for

 - Whether the CEPH was completed during the period claimed

 - Whether the classes were relevant to professional practice

 - At least one hour was the required barrier free credit